Home

 Cseh Tamás

 Most elmondom, mid vagyok, mid nem neked.
-Now I will tell you, what I am of yours, what I am not
+Now I will tell you, what I am of yours, what not to you.

-Vártál ha magadról szép éneket, You were expecting everything about you to be a pretty song
+Vártál ha magadról szép éneket, You were expecting a pretty song about you,

-mi más is lehetnék: csak csönd neked. what more might I be... just silence for you.
+mi más is lehetnék: csak csönd neked. what more can I be: just silence for you.

-ülhetsz csak tűrve, hogy dal nem dicsér, You might just sit enduring that a song doesn't praise
+ülhetsz csak tűrve, hogy dal nem dicsér, you can just sit and endure how a song doesn't praise,

-se jel, se láng csak csönd, mely égig ér. no signal, nor flame just quiet, which is touching the sky.
+se jel, se láng csak csönd, mely égig ér. neither sign, nor flame - just quiet, stretching to the sky.

-S folytatom mid vagyok, mid nem neked, And to continue what I am, what not to you
+S folytatom mid vagyok, mid nem neked, And to continue what I am of yours, what not to you,

-ha vártál lángot, az nem lehetek, if you waited for a flame, that I can not be
+ha vártál lángot, az nem lehetek, if you waited for a flame, that I can't be,

-belőlem csak jövőd jósolhatod.
-Out of me just your future is readable to you.
+belőlem csak jövőd jósolhatod. out of me just your future you can divine.

 Most elmondtam mid vagyok, mid nem neked.
-Now I have told you, what I am, what I am not for you
+Now I have told you, what I am of yours, what not to you.

-dícsérő éneked én nem leszek, I won't be your praising song
+dícsérő éneked én nem leszek, a praising song I will not be,

-mi más is lehetnék: csak csönd neked. what else could I possibly be: just silence for you.
+mi más is lehetnék: csak csönd neked. what more can I be: just silence for you.

 The challenge in this one is the poetic language.
 For example, how common is the word "mid"?